To read endnotes, click on the the note number, then click on the to return to your place in the text.

 I recall hearing about a Sunday school class in which a particularly effective teacher was relating the story of Abraham taking his son, Isaac, off into the wilderness to sacrifice him.
 The teacher told the story so well that one child covered his ears and said, "This scares me.
 I don't want to listen."

 Another child reassured him, "Don't worry.
 This is one of God's stories and they always turn out all right."
 Indeed.
+Now, THERE is a Hall of Fame Father.
+Our Heavenly Father.
 Good news indeed.

 1. From an ad in Sports Illustrated, 6/13/05